skiptools/skip-ui/README.md

 - `.scaleEffect`
 - `.stroke` color

+Skip converts the various SwiftUI animation types to their Compose equivalents.
+For many SwiftUI spring animations, however, Skip uses Compose's simple `EaseInOutBack` easing function rather than a true spring.
+Only constructing a spring `SwiftUI.Spring(mass:stiffness:damping:)` creates a true Compose spring animation.
+Using an easing function rather than a true spring allows us to overcome Compose's limitations on springs:

+- True spring animations cannot have a set duration.
+- True spring animations cannot have a delay.
+- True spring animations cannot repeat.

 View appearance and disappearance is not yet animated on Android (unless you use `.opacity` or `.hidden`).

-Skip currently ignores any `Animation` parameter value on Android and always applies a linear animation with a default duration.

-Custom `Animatables` are not supported.
+Custom `Animatables` are also not supported.
+Finally, if you nest `withAnimation` blocks, Android will apply the innermost animation to all block actions.

 ### Environment Keys